 The time, money, and effort required to adapt to this new legislation can be prohibitive for many small companies.
 Due to the nature of its business, a PEO can provide expertise and guidance to smaller organizations as they struggle to comply with the additional burdens created by the law.

 With the SBEA providing further legitimacy to the industry and healthcare reform generating demand for its services and expertise, PEOs appear poised to capitalize on current market trends to increase market share.

 Due to the abundance of choices, navigating the world of professional employer organizations requires diligence in order to choose the most appropriate fit for one’s business.
 As important, it is necessary to understand whether those services are being provided at the right price.

-Once these hurdles are cleared, the correct PEO relationship can prove to be extremely helpful in improving the client’s operational efficiency and cost effectiveness, leading to higher growth potential and profitability.
+Once these hurdles are cleared, the correct PEO relationship can be extremely helpful in improving the client’s operational efficiency and cost-effectiveness, leading to higher growth potential and profitability.

 For more insight into the professional employer organization industry, sign up for the free eBook “The Truth About PEOs.”